magento/devdocs/guides/v2.0/cloud/howtos/update-components.md

 ### Get started

-{% collapsible Click to expand/collapse content %}

-To get started:
+{% collapsible To get started: %}

 {% include cloud/cli-get-started.md %}

 {% endcollapsible %}

-### Update components
+### Update extensions

-{% collapsible Click to expand/collapse content %}
+{% collapsible To update extensions: %}

-To update components:

 1. If you haven't done so already, change to your environment root directory.
 2. Make a backup of `composer.json`:

 		cp composer.json composer.json.orig
 3. Open `composer.json` in a text editor.
-4. Locate your component.
+4. Locate your extension.
 5. Update its version.
 6. Save your changes to `composer.json` and exit the text editor.
 7. Update project dependencies:

 		composer update
-8. Enter the following commands in the order shown to commit the changes and deploy the project:
+8. Enter the following commands in the order shown to commit the changes and deploy the project, including `composer.lock`:

 		git add -A
 		git commit -m "<message>"